Tito's pet film studio at risk of Yugoslav fate

 "It looked like a nuclear winter," Vladislav Cvetkovic, the director of Serbia's Privatisation Agency, said of the day the receivers moved in last year.
 "No one had dealt with it for 10, 15 years, except to declare how important Avala Film is for Serbia."

-The sell-off to settle a debt of $11.72 million could begin this month, with some 36 acres of prime real estate, film rights, costumes, props and studios potentially up for grabs.
+The sell-off to settle a debt of 9 million euros (7.81 million pounds) could begin this month, with some 36 acres of prime real estate, film rights, costumes, props and studios potentially up for grabs.

-Cvetkovic defends the privatization, saying that for the first time in years the archive is now secure and being cataloged for eventual sale, while the land will be put at the disposal of the state.
+Cvetkovic defends the privatisation, saying that for the first time in years the archive is now secure and being catalogued for eventual sale, while the land will be put at the disposal of the state.

 The debt stems from import-export company Yugoexport, which took a majority stake in Avala Film during Yugoslavia's demise and then went bust.
 Once it is paid, Cvetkovic told Reuters, the government or the Serbian film industry is welcome to offer "a vision of how to restore Avala's shine".